sizovs/boring-stack/README.md

 # Analytics
 For web analytics, you can use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).

-# Caddy
-I chose Caddy as a reverse proxy primarily for its ability to automatically provision and manage Let's Encrypt certificates for our server.
-If Let's Encrypt weren't a factor, I would opt for Nginx due to its extensive built-in features, like sticky sessions and rate limiting, and because I find its syntax more straightforward.

 # Workers
 In Node.js everything runs in parallel, except your code.
 What this means is that all I/O code that you write in Node.js is non-blocking, while (conversely) all non-I/O code that you write in Node.js is blocking.
 Therefore, CPU intensive and synchronous tasks should be offloaded from the main event loop onto dedicated workers.
 [Piscina](https://github.com/piscinajs/piscina) is the way to go.
 Note that workers are useful for performing CPU-intensive operations.
 [They do not help](https://nodejs.org/api/worker_threads.html#:~:text=Workers%20(threads)%20are%20useful%20for%20performing%20CPU%2Dintensive%20JavaScript%20operations.%20They%20do%20not%20help%20much%20with%20I/O%2Dintensive%20work.%20The%20Node.js%20built%2Din%20asynchronous%20I/O%20operations%20are%20more%20efficient%20than%20Workers%20can%20be) much with I/O-intensive work.